-As Kon gave his passionate yet humble presentation, a slideshow of The Blue Trees creating a startling contrast to the urban settings rotated behind him.
-He’s designed installations in Sacramento, Seattle, Albuquerque, Houston, Jacksonville, Gainesville, and in Singapore, Germany, and Australia to name a few.
-The response of children captured in the slideshow was fairy-tale like.
+As Kon gave his passionate yet humble presentation, a slideshow of The Blue Trees scrolled behind him –the images startlingly contrasting the urban settings.
+He’s designed installations in Sacramento, Seattle, Albuquerque, Houston, Jacksonville, Gainesville, Singapore, Germany, and Australia, to name a few.
+The response of children captured in the slideshow was fairy-tale-like.
 Once small child’s excitement hugging a trunk could parallel an embrace of Cookie Monster, his color the same.

-At the start of the show the images of the volunteers painting trunks and limbs stirred a concern for the trees.
-Trunks must breath after all.
-Unease was quickly overcome as Kon shared that when the display was planned for London, they were required to prove the watercolor could easily come off.
 The exhibit was on the same street as motorcades for funerals should there be an emergency Royal event.
 They even painted themselves blue to demonstrate the nontoxic nature of the vibrant blue dye.
-While the blue on the trees can wash off with a quick hosing, in nature it sheds more slowly rain after rain creating a gradual shift from the surreal to the natural beauty we too often take for granted.
+While the blue on the trees can wash off with a quick hosing, in nature, it sheds more slowly rain after rain creating a gradual shift from the surreal to the natural beauty we too often take for granted.

-Hopefully The Blue Trees leave behind inspiration in all of us to be respectful of the gifts of nature.
-And helps motivate halting the devastation of our forests.
+Hopefully, The Blue Trees will leave behind the inspiration to respect nature’s gifts and motivate halting our forests’ devastation.
 “Unless we change the way we respond to nature, the bell will toll against all of us.”
 The ingenuity and wit of Konstantin Dimopoulos crescendoed with, “We Greeks know about tragedies.
 It’s in our DNA.”
 Garden Dilemmas?
 Askmarystone@gmail.com

 You Knew i would love the Blue Trees!
 What an interesting concept this is.
 You look great in your picture with him!!
 It must have been inspiring to really meet him.